teuler/hexpodling/README.md

 * Programmed in [MicroPython](http://micropython.org/)
 * Supports current sensing (load) for up to 8 servos, e.g. to detect if the robot is stuck
 * Accepts an additional controller board for autonomous behaviour

-The "hexbotling" is driven by two microcontrollers communicating via a serial connection:
-* A [TinyPICO](https://www.tinypico.com/) ESP32 microcontroller implements the "walk engine", which controls the servos, sequences leg movements and gaits (inverse kinematics), and manages the power.
-The "walk engine" accepts simple commands via an onboard serial port or via BLE.
-With the latter, the robot can be remote-controlled.
-* A [Feathers2](https://feathers2.io/) ESP32-S2 microcontroller implements the second controller board ("behaviour engine") for autonomous behaviour.
-It has connectors for various sensors.

 Please find the details in the [WiKi](https://github.com/teuler/hexbotling/wiki).